10 cheap theme park hotels in Orlando near Disney, Universal, and SeaWorld

 And while staying at the more expensive theme park hotels can mean forking over hundreds of dollars per night for the convenience of being nearer to Walt Disney World, Universal Orlando Resort, and SeaWorld Orlando, some of the best theme park hotels in Orlando actually don’t cost a fortune.

-If you’re looking for a cheap Orlando hotel on a trip that’s geared around theme park fun, avoid the temptation to stay at a budget hotel that’s not affiliated with the theme parks—even if it’s super close to the action.
-The cheapest hotels in the Disney, Universal, and SeaWorld resort families are among the most affordable hotels in Orlando, and these on-site properties generally offer great deals along with bonus park time and free transportation.
-Annual pass holders, AAA members, and those with AARP discounts can often save even more.
+If you’re looking for a cheap Orlando hotel on a trip geared around theme park fun, avoid the temptation to stay at a budget hotel that’s not affiliated with the theme parks—even if it’s super close to the action.
+Why?
+These hotels often don’t come with any perks and you’ll spend a lot of precious time going to and from these off-site hotels.

 If you’re looking at a Walt Disney World vacation, there are a lot of benefits to staying at an on-site Disney hotel.
 It’s easy to get overwhelmed by all of the options, however, because there are more than 30 hotels affiliated with Disney.
 Here are my three hotels that are heavy with perks but light on your wallet.